JUARA POLICIES AND PROCEDURES

 3.3 Media Advertising.
 You may not engage in any television, radio, or video advertising that has not been preapproved in writing by the Company.
 Requests for the approval of television or radio advertising must be submitted to the Compliance department at compliance@Juaraskincare.com prior to developing the content for the media advertising.

 3.5 Trademarks, Copyrights, and Domain Names.
-Consultants may not use, attempt to register, or register with the U.S. Patent and Trademark Office, any state Trademark Office, any Trademark Office outside of the United States, or with any domain registrar any of the following or their translations (in any language), whether alone or in combination with any other word(s), design(s), or symbol(s): (1) Our name JUARA; (2) JUARA’s brand names, trade names, trademarks, service marks, product names, domain names, symbols, logos, slogans, artwork, or other identifiers or designations of origin of JUARA (collectively, the “Marks”); (3) anything confusingly or substantially similar to any of the Marks as determined by JUARA, including any portion of, modification to, or derivative of any of the Marks, or (4) the word “Consultant” by itself.
-This restriction includes any use of any of the above as or in connection with any symbols, keywords, advertisement buys, hidden text, or any other activities that are considered Internet optimization; as any Internet domain name (including, without limitation, as a sub-domain on the JUARA website); or as the Consultant’s account name or user ID within any blogs, social networking websites, or any “posting” sites such as (but not limited to) Facebook, YouTube, Instagram, or Twitter; or as the numbers/designations within a Consultant’s phone number (for example, 1-800- JUARAA).
+Guides may not use, attempt to register, or register with the U.S. Patent and Trademark Office, any state Trademark Office, any Trademark Office outside of the United States, or with any domain registrar any of the following or their translations (in any language), whether alone or in combination with any other word(s), design(s), or symbol(s): (1) Our name JUARA; (2) JUARA’s brand names, trade names, trademarks, service marks, product names, domain names, symbols, logos, slogans, artwork, or other identifiers or designations of origin of JUARA (collectively, the “Marks”); (3) anything confusingly or substantially similar to any of the Marks as determined by JUARA, including any portion of, modification to, or derivative of any of the Marks, or (4) the word “Guide” by itself.
+This restriction includes any use of any of the above as or in connection with any symbols, keywords, advertisement buys, hidden text, or any other activities that are considered Internet optimization; as any Internet domain name (including, without limitation, as a sub-domain on the JUARA website); or as the Guide’s account name or user ID within any blogs, social networking websites, or any “posting” sites such as (but not limited to) Facebook, YouTube, Instagram, or Twitter; or as the numbers/designations within a Guide’s phone number (for example, 1-800- JUARAA).

 JUARA products enjoy strong brand recognition.
 Because JUARA brands are well recognized, we go to great lengths to protect them.
-So long as you are an active Independent JUARA Consultant, you have limited license to use the Marks for the sole purpose of building your JUARA business and selling JUARA products.
-You can download the Marks from your Consultant Back Office and you may only use the Marks that are available for download.
+So long as you are an active Independent JUARA Guide, you have limited license to use the Marks for the sole purpose of building your JUARA business and selling JUARA products.
+You can download the Marks from your Guide Back Office and you may only use the Marks that are available for download.
 That is, you must not try to copy or recreate any of the Marks or any mark that is similar to the Marks.
 You are expressly prohibited from modifying the Marks in any manner.
 Finally, You must not use any of the Marks in any domain name, email address, social media handle, or use them in a company name, or use them in a customized license plate.
 We also have to protect our copyrighted material.
 Therefore, you may not copy or produce for sale, distribution, or advertising any of the Company’s copyright-protected material and may not record Company events and speeches without express written permission from JUARA.
-Likewise, JUARA produces its own promotional videos, some of which are posted in your Consultant Back Office for your use.
+Likewise, JUARA produces its own promotional videos, some of which are posted in your Guide Back Office for your use.
 If you use any of these videos, you must use the video as it is posted and never edit the video.
 If you use any of our copyrighted materials in your promotional material, which JUARA deems violates this Agreement or any of its intellectual property rights, it may ask you to immediately take down such promotional materials and remove our copyrighted materials.
-To the extent that Consultants become aware of any activity that may infringe on any trademark, copyright, or other intellectual property rights of JUARA, Consultants should immediately inform JUARA via email at compliance@Juaraskincare.com.
-Consultants should not, and are not authorized to, act on JUARA’s behalf in such situations for many reasons, including that any action could harm JUARA’s ongoing enforcement efforts.
+To the extent that Guides become aware of any activity that may infringe on any trademark, copyright, or other intellectual property rights of JUARA, Guides should immediately inform JUARA via email at compliance@Juaraskincare.com.
+Guides should not, and are not authorized to, act on JUARA’s behalf in such situations for many reasons, including that any action could harm JUARA’s ongoing enforcement efforts.

 3.6 Media and Media Inquiries.
-Consultants may not publish or allow any third party to publish a press release or news release without obtaining prior written approval of the content and proposed channels by JUARA’s Compliance department.
+Guides may not publish or allow any third party to publish a press release or news release without obtaining prior written approval of the content and proposed channels by JUARA’s Compliance department.
 Proposed press releases may be submitted by email to the Compliance department for further review and approval.
 If you are contacted by the media, please politely direct them to us at compliance@Juaraskincare.com.
 Our media and public relations will be prepared to respond.

 Federal and state laws severely restrict, and in some cases prohibit, certain types of telemarketing, that is, the initiation of telephone calls or messages to encourage the purchase of, or investment in, property, goods or services.
 Depending upon the circumstances, the law prohibits or restricts live calls, prerecorded or artificial voice messages, and the use of automatic telephone dialing machines (“autodialers”) and fax machines.
 Effective August 25, 2003, the Federal Communications Commission (“FCC”) adopted additional rules and regulations further restricting telemarketing pursuant to the federal Telephone Customer Protection Act (“TCPA”).
 State laws may be more restrictive than federal law.

 • Prerecorded or artificial voice messages.
-Consultants may not use prerecorded or artificial voice messages to offer JUARA products, or the earnings opportunity, unless: (a) you have an established business relationship with the recipient, or (b) you have obtained the prior express consent of the recipient to the use of such prerecorded or artificial voice messages.
+Guides may not use prerecorded or artificial voice messages to offer JUARA products, or the earnings opportunity, unless: (a) you have an established business relationship with the recipient, or (b) you have obtained the prior express consent of the recipient to the use of such prerecorded or artificial voice messages.

 • Unsolicited faxes & unsolicited e-mail and text messages.
-Consultants may not send a fax message, an e-mail or text message to anyone with whom you do not have an established business relationship, or who has not given you prior express permission to send them a fax message.
+Guides may not send a fax message, an e-mail or text message to anyone with whom you do not have an established business relationship, or who has not given you prior express permission to send them a fax message.

 • Do Not Call Lists.
-Consultants may not contact, either by telephone or by fax, any person or entity whose telephone number is on any government sponsored “Do Not Call” list, unless one of the FCC’s exemptions is applicable to the specific person or entity.
+Guides may not contact, either by telephone or by fax, any person or entity whose telephone number is on any government sponsored “Do Not Call” list, unless one of the FCC’s exemptions is applicable to the specific person or entity.
 You must also maintain your own “Do Not Call” list that records the number(s) of any person or entity that requests that they not be contacted by you.
 Furthermore, you must maintain a written policy governing the “Do Not Call” list, and all personnel engaged in telephone solicitation on your behalf must be trained in the existence and use of the list.
 It is your responsibility to consult with your attorney to determine the requirements of federal and any state laws relating to “Do Not Call” lists, and to comply with those requirements.

 • Further restrictions.
 Federal law requires that any person or entity making a telephone solicitation must, at the beginning of the message, provide the called party with the name of the individual caller and the name of the person or entity on whose behalf the call is being made.
 The person or entity on whose behalf the call is made must also provide a telephone number or address at which such person or entity may be contacted.
 In addition, no calls may be made before 8:00 a.m. or after 9:00 p.m. (local time at the called party’s location).

 The policies set forth above must be adhered to in all cases.
-As a Consultant, it is your responsibility to abide by all applicable laws, as well as JUARA’s policies and procedures, and to make sure that those who you supervise do so as well.
+As a Guide, it is your responsibility to abide by all applicable laws, as well as JUARA’s policies and procedures, and to make sure that those who you supervise do so as well.

 3.9 Social Media & Online Conduct.
-Consultants rely heavily on social media as a tool to grow their business and share their passions.
-It is critical to remember that whether you do so by participating in a blog, video, Wiki, social network or any other form of online publishing or discussion, social media is heavily regulated and includes the following set of rules and guidelines that Consultants must follow.
+Guides rely heavily on social media as a tool to grow their business and share their passions.
+It is critical to remember that whether you do so by participating in a blog, video, Wiki, social network or any other form of online publishing or discussion, social media is heavily regulated and includes the following set of rules and guidelines that Guides must follow.

 • You are personally responsible for your postings and all of your other online activity that relates to JUARA.
 Therefore, even if you don’t manage or operate a blog or social media site, if you post to any site about JUARA, you are responsible for the posting.
 You are also responsible for postings that appear on any blog or Social Media site that you manage or control even if someone else posts offending material on that site.

-• You must disclose your full name on all social media postings, and conspicuously identify yourself as an Independent JUARA Consultant.
+• You must disclose your full name on all social media postings, and conspicuously identify yourself as an Independent JUARA Guide.
 Anonymous postings, blind ads, or use of an alias are not permitted.
 This identification must be in the original post and not in a separate comment that could be covered up by subsequent comments, or in your details about yourself.
 Whenever you provide your personal opinion, you must clarify what is your opinion rather than a JUARA position with a statement such as “The postings on my site are my own and do not necessarily represent the position, strategy or opinions of JUARA and its brands.”

 • Online sales and/or enrollments may only be generated from Your JUARA replicated website and direct links.
-You must not use a social media site to accept orders or to attempt to sponsor or enroll prospective Consultants.
+You must not use a social media site to accept orders or to attempt to sponsor or enroll prospective Guides.
 You must not use any social media site to explain the JUARA Compensation Plan or any component of it.

 • Use of Third Party Intellectual Property in Postings.
 As with content you use on your own website, if you use the trademarks, trade names, service marks, copyrights, or intellectual property of any third party in any posting, it is your responsibility to ensure that you have received the proper license to use it and have paid the appropriate license fee.
 All third-party intellectual property must be properly referenced as the property of the third- party, and you must adhere to any restrictions and conditions that the owner of the intellectual property places on the use of its property.